sematext/docs/docs/logagent/input-plugin-mysql.md

 ## Plugin: MySQL Input

-Input plugin to use my sql queries as input and stream the output into logagent.
+Input plugin to use MySQL queries as input and stream the output into Logagent.

 Features: